TrelisResearch/yet-another-applied-llm-benchmark/README.md

 * Explore the `run_a_simple_testcase.ipynb` notebook to quickly run a sample test case on Colab.

-The other, if you want to save the result of this run so you can load it later, is to run the main script and specify which test(s) you want to run.
+The other option, if you want to save the result of this run so you can load it later, is to run the main script and specify which test(s) you want to run.
-(Be careful if you do this, though, beacuse it will overwrite any prior run.)
+(Be careful if you do this, though, because it will overwrite any prior run.)

 ```bash